 - Advice to Be Wild About While in the Midst of Buying Your First Home by Lynn Pineda

 - Maintenance Tips for New Homeowners by Anita Clark

 This Real Estate article "Don't Be Left in The Dark When Buying Your First Home" was written by: Maria Mastrolonardo.
-Maria is a Realtor with RE/MAX of Naperville, who has been selling Homes in the West Chicagoland area including Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
-Call or Text Maria at (630) 248-6077 or email her at firstname.lastname@example.org if you have any real estate related questions.
+Maria is a Realtor with RE/MAX of Naperville.
+She's been selling Homes in the West Chicagoland suburbs including but not limited to; Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
+Need help buying or selling a home?
+Call or Text Maria at (630) 248-6077 or you can email her at firstname.lastname@example.org.